 Kale vegetable is available from mid-winter to early spring in the fresh produce section of your grocery store.
 Kale is part of the brassica family, just like cabbage, brussel sprouts and collard greens.

 As mentioned before, the fact that this vegetable is low in calories and low in the glycemic index makes it an important vegetable if you are following an anti-inflammatory diet.
 Store your fresh greens in the refrigerator wrapped in a paper towel or in an open bag.
 The sooner you eat it the better, as it becomes bitter the longer it sits.
-I most often stir fry mine with a little bit of grapeseed oil and minced garlic.
+I most often stir fry mine with a little bit of avocado oil and minced garlic.

 Despite my good efforts of education and meals that include lots of leafy greens, my husband is just not a fan of vegetables.
 Not one to easily give up, I've tried several different juiced greens powders.